RoboCup-SSL/ssl-game-controller/FAQ.md

 Active connections to teams are shown as an icon in the team overview.

 ## The controller crashes on start.
 What can I do?
 Try deleting the `state-store.json.stream` file in the working directory.
-It may got corrupted.
+It may have got corrupted.

-## How can I use TLS?
-Generate a new `server.crt` for the game-controller with [tools/newX509KeyPair.sh](./tools/newX509KeyPair.sh).
-See instructions for the client part in the reference clients mentioned above.